 Please note: All characters, locations and events are copyright George RR Martin and the events that take place during this game can and will deviate from series canon.

 The Story So Far: It is Year 296 since Aegon’s Landing.
 After a caustic argument in the wake of House Luxon‘s return of stolen blades and his training of his little sister in swordplay, Jon Snow left Winterfell for the Wall on his own.
-It was Goddard Luxon and his captain, Brock, who brought him back, but not before Ser Allister Thorne insulted the visitors and fought Brock in the yard.
-They have returned to Winterfell, and while Brock recovers from his wounds, Jon and his direwolf pup Ghost prowl the godswood…
+It was Goddard Luxon and his captain, Samsun, who brought him back, but not before Ser Allister Thorne insulted the visitors and fought Samsun in the yard.
+They have returned to Winterfell, and while Samsun recovers from his wounds, Jon and his direwolf pup Ghost prowl the godswood…

 “Only those worthy of the name of Stark carry these.
 And you are neither worthy, nor a Stark.”